otabuzzman/chartacaeli-app/README.md

 - Download and compile [CXXWRAP](http://sourceforge.net/projects/cxxwrap/).
 - Download and install [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (at least 7).
 - Download and install [Ghostscript](http://ghostscript.com/download/) and [ImageMagick](https://www.imagemagick.org/script/download.php).
 Use the Windows installers for both tools.
 ImageMagick's Cygwin package may cause ambiguity issues due to name of the convert command which moreover cannot be started as an external process by the Java VM.
+- [XMLStarlet](http://xmlstar.sourceforge.net/) and [pdf toolkit](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) are useful CLI tools to manipulate XML or PDF files, although not necessarily needed to build the application.
 - Clone and build [PJ2AWS repository](https://github.com/otabuzzman/pj2aws.git) from GitHub.
 - Run a bash (Cygwin) and set shell variables: